varabyte/kobweb/README.md

 Finally, it's worth noting that not every object can be transferred.
 In fact, very few can!
 You can refer to the official docs for a [full list of supported transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects#supported_objects).
+When building a `Transferables` object, the `add` method is type-safe, meaning you cannot add an object that cannot then be transferred over.

 > [!CAUTION]
 > Kotlin/JS does not support a majority of the classes listed here, so neither does Kobweb as a result.
 If you find